ajax-crypto/ImRichText/README.md

 | blink | Make current block of text blink | **Not Implemented** |
 | marquee | Make current block of text scroll horizontally | **Not Implemented** |

-[^1]: Nested subscript/superscript is untested at the moment

 ### General Style Properties
 | Property Name(s) | Value/Example |
 |------------------|:---------------|